 Nicholson Drive to be widened to four lanes; construction set to start in 2024

-BATON ROUGE - Nicholson Drive is about to receive a $15 million upgrade in the coming years.
+BATON ROUGE - City officials shared a first look at Nicholson Drive's $15 million upgrade in the coming years.

-According to city leaders with the MOVEBR project, the heavily-traveled street will be widened to four lanes with a median in the center and bike lanes on either side.
+The first phase, of what is planned to be a three-phase project, will focus on Nicholson between Brightside Drive and Gourrier Avenue, along the edge of campus.
+According to city leaders with the MOVEBR project, the heavily-traveled street will be widened to four lanes with a median in the center, a 10-foot shared path, and bike lanes on either side.
 The plan will also include "J" turns that organizers believe will reduce left-turn crashes.

-The road will be widened in three phases, with the first section spanning from Gourrier Avenue to Brightside Lane.
-Eventually, the construction will make its way to the parish line.
+Drainage will also be improved, and traffic lights will be synchronized by the time the I-10 widening project starts,

-Drainage along Nicholson will also be improved, and traffic lights will be synchronized by the time the I-10 widening project starts, Armstrong says.
+The other two phases will focus on the areas between Bluebonnet Boulevard and Ben Hur Drive and between Gardere Lane and the parish line.

 The project is in the planning and design phase, with the next step being right-of-way acquisition with DOTD.
-Construction will begin in 2024 and last two years.
+Construction is slated to begin in 2024 and is expected to take about two years to complete.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.